chessapig/chessapig.github.io/_posts/gallery/2024-10-31-Mathoween.md

 gallery-captions:
   - image: 1horus
     title: "2024: The Horuse"
+    caption: |
-    caption: Is it a horse?
+      Is it a horse?
 Or is it a torus?

+      Catch the special appearence of drew, dressed as Micheal Kielstra, and Micheal Keelstra, dressed as Micheal Kielstra.
+(I was in the front of the horuse and not able to see, so I had no idea we got photobombed until seeing the picture a couple days later)
   - image: 2skeleton
     title: "2024: The Horuse skeleton"
     caption: The horuse skeleton was an innovative construction, a torus woven out of plastic tubing, held together by friction.